Optimize Facebook Ads - By NOT Over-Optimizing

 1: Learning phase vs guessing 💁🏽♂️

-Learning phase is probably one of the most powerful concepts (and optimization) to really respect and utilize when you’re doing Facebook and Instagram marketing, yet, a lot of marketers doesn’t know what it is, “has heard about it” or kind of knows but doesn't care a whole lot.
+The learning phase is probably one of the most powerful concepts (and optimizations) to really respect and utilize when you’re doing Facebook and Instagram marketing, yet, a lot of marketers doesn’t know what it is, “has heard about it” or kind of knows but doesn't care a whole lot.

-When you create a new ad set, ad or edit an existing one, Facebook needs to collect a certain amount of data from your audiences through delivery in order to learn exactly what people and which ads to run and in what manner to maximize results.
-The arbitrary threshold for when a learning phase is completed is when you’ve completed about 50 conversions in 7 days.
+When you create a new ad set, ad or edit an existing one, Facebook needs to collect a certain amount of data from your audiences through delivery in order to learn exactly what people and which ads to run and in what manner in order to maximize results.
+The arbitrary threshold for when a learning phase is completed occurs when you’ve completed about 50 conversions in 7 days (or faster).
 Once the learning phase is completed, Facebooks own algorithmic optimizations get to work, and they are powerful.

 2: Hacking conversion hours ⏳

 I’ve heard all kinds of strategies regarding time limitations.
 Everything from “I’m only showing my ads every Friday and Saturday since I read that people tend to buy more those days” to “I’ve cracked the system… the majority of purchases happens between 3pm until 9pm, that’s the only time I’m showing my ads now.
 Saving moneeeeey”.